Previous: Multiple Login Checking, Up: Authentication [Contents][Index]

-Authentication probe is an attempt of a user to use other user's account, by guessing his password.
-The obvious indication of an authentication probe is appearence of several consecutive authentication failures for the same user.
+Authentication probe is an attempt of a user to use other user’s account, by guessing his password.
+The obvious indication of an authentication probe is appearance of several consecutive authentication failures for the same user.
 Of course, if the intruder is given sufficient number of such probes he will sooner or later succeed in finding the actual password.
 The conventional method to prevent this from occurring is to keep failure counters for each user and to lock the account when its failure counter reaches a predefined limit.
 Notice that a legitimate user may fail (sometimes even several times in sequence) in entering his password, so two important points should always be observed.
 First, failure counters record the number of consecutive authentication failures and they are reset after each successive authentication.
 Secondly, the maximum number of allowed consecutive failures should be set sufficiently high.

-The version 1.6 offers two ways for controlling authentication probes: using external programs and using special SQL queries.
+The version 1.7 offers two ways for controlling authentication probes: using external programs and using special SQL queries.

-Let's suppose the program ‘/sbin/check_failure’ accepts a user name and returns 1 if the failure counter for this user has reached maximum allowed value.
+Let’s suppose the program /sbin/check_failure accepts a user name and returns 1 if the failure counter for this user has reached maximum allowed value.
 Otherwise it returns 0 and clears the counter.
-Another program, ‘/sbin/count_failure’ increases failure counter value for the given user name.
-Assuming our basic authentication type is ‘PAM’, the ‘raddb/users’ file will look as follows:
+Another program, /sbin/count_failure increases failure counter value for the given user name.
+Assuming our basic authentication type is ‘PAM’, the raddb/users file will look as follows:

 BEGIN NULL